John Wayne Gacy: 1976

 On June 3, Gacy killed 17-year-old Michael Bonnin, who disappeared while traveling from Chicago to Waukegan.
 Gacy strangled Bonnin with a ligature and buried him under the spare bedroom.
 Ten days later, Gacy murdered 16-year-old William Carroll and buried him in a common grave in the crawl space.
 Carroll seems to have been the first of four victims known to have been murdered between June 13 and August 6, 1976.
 Three were between 16 and 17 years old, and one unidentified victim appears to have been an adult.

-On August 5, 16-year-old James Haakenson is last known to have phoned his family, possibly from Gacy's home.
+On August 5, 16-year-old James Haakenson is last known to have phoned his family—possibly from Gacy's home—to announce he had safely arrived in Chicago from Saint Paul, Minnesota.
 Haakenson died of suffocation.
-His body was buried in the crawl space beneath 17-year-old Rick Johnston, who was last seen alive on August 6.
+His body was buried in the crawl space beneath 17-year-old Rick Johnston, who was last seen alive in Uptown on August 6.
 (Note: Because Haakenson and Johnston disappeared just twenty-four hours apart and their bones were commingled, they may have been murdered on the same day or even at the same time.)

 Gacy is thought to have murdered two unidentified males between August and October 1976.
 On October 24, Gacy abducted and killed teenage friends Kenneth Parker and Michael Marino: the two were last seen on Clark Street in Chicago.
 Two days later, 19-year-old construction worker William Bundy disappeared after informing his family he was to attend a party.
 Bundy died of suffocation.
 Gacy buried the body beneath his master bedroom.
 Bundy had apparently worked for Gacy.

 Between November and December 1976, Gacy murdered 21-year-old Francis Alexander.
 His last contact with his family was a phone call to his mother sometime in November.
 He was not reported missing as his family believed he had moved to California shortly thereafter.
 Alexander was buried beneath the room Gacy used as his office.

 In December 1976, 17-year-old Gregory Godzik disappeared.
 His girlfriend last saw him outside her house.
 Godzik had worked for PDM for less than three weeks when he disappeared.
 He had informed his family that Gacy had had him "dig trenches for some kind of (drain) tiles" in his crawl space.
 Godzik's car was later found abandoned.
 His parents and older sister contacted Gacy about Godzik's disappearance.
 Gacy claimed that Godzik had expressed a wish to run away from home; he also claimed to have received an answering machine message from Godzik shortly after he had disappeared.
 When asked if he could play the message for Godzik's parents, Gacy said he had erased it.